Preparing for Passover: Six Ways to Prepare

 If this is all you can do this year, that’s OK.

 3. GET RID OF BIG CHOMETZ.
-I said “start small” but at this stage of the journey, we’ll just get rid of the big chometz.
+I said “start small” but at this stage of the journey, we’ll just get rid of what I call “big chometz.”
 Set aside all the chometz in your kitchen and say, “what can my household consume before Passover?”
 All the rest of the chometz will need to go for you to complete this third step.
 Eat it up, give it away, or throw it out: those are the chometz choices between Purim and Passover.
 Locate a donation dropoff for your local food bank, and use it.

 If you have gotten to this stage, you will also need to think about “What will my household eat during Passover?”
 This does not mean that you must buy many specialized products for Passover.
 Maybe you will choose to buy matzah, and otherwise stick to unprocessed non-grain foods for the week of Passover: salads, fruit, meat, fish, etc. If you live with other people, you need to include them in the menu-planning for Passover week.
 The average child (or adult, for that matter) will not feel loved if you simply announce that we are out of Cheerios and will be out of Cheerios until next week, tough luck!
 If you have animals, you will need to plan for them as well.
 However, keep in mind that an animal that eats grain needs proper nourishment: consult your rabbi if you have questions about how to meet the needs of pets during the holiday.